 Like a tearing veil.

-This piece by Wylie consists of a monologue given by Wylie’s speaker addressing an unknown listener.
+‘Fire and Sleet and Candlelight’ by Wylie consists of a monologue given by Wylie’s speaker addressing an unknown listener.
 This person, it becomes clear in the first stanza, has spent their life in a way the speaker does not agree with.

 For this, you’ve wasted